akinferno/LazyBuffer/README.md

 Enter the Sovol SV08 Max buffer.
 Not only was it loud and obnoxious, but it wasn't efficient.
 There were 3 sensors and they weren't being used effectively.
 So I spent weeks making the LazyBuffer macros, after being told it couldn't be done._

 # Bug Chase
+**v0.28**
+* Ok, think I found the last annoying bug with loading and unloading.
+Updating before testing to allow others to use it.

 **v0.27**
 * Corrected a naming issue with Buffer Position Reset.
 I renamed the delayed gcode and didn't rename the call to the delayed gcode.
 Resulting in the printer getting stuck when paused.